craigfrancis/php-is-literal-rfc/readme.txt

   echo $twig->render('example.html', ['url' => $url]);

-Flawed because Twig is not context aware (in this case, an unquoted HTML attribute), e.g. $url = '/ onerror=alert(1)'
+Flawed because Twig is not context aware (in this case, an unquoted HTML attribute), e.g. //$url = '/ onerror=alert(1)'//

   $sql = 'SELECT 1 FROM user WHERE id=' . $mysqli->escape_string($id);

-Flawed because the value has not been quoted, e.g. $id = 'id', or '1 OR 1=1'
+Flawed because the value has not been quoted, e.g. //$id = 'id', or '1 OR 1=1'//

   $sql = 'SELECT 1 FROM user WHERE id="' . $mysqli->escape_string($id) . '"';

-Flawed if 'sql_mode' contains NO_BACKSLASH_ESCAPES, e.g. $id = '2" or "1"="1'
+Flawed if 'sql_mode' includes //NO_BACKSLASH_ESCAPES//, e.g. //$id = '2" or "1"="1'//

   $sql = 'INSERT INTO user (name) VALUES ("' . $mysqli->escape_string($name) . '")';